Fuel price rise among world's lowest; 5,000 flex-fuel outlets planned by 2027: Hardeep Singh Puri

 The announcement comes amid growing industry interest in flex-fuel technology.
 Maruti Suzuki on Thursday unveiled the WagonR Flex Fuel, which can run on 100% ethanol, while Hero MotoCorp recently introduced flex-fuel versions of its Splendor and HF Deluxe motorcycles capable of operating on ethanol blends ranging from E20 to E85.

-Notably, India achieved 20% ethanol blending in petrol ahead of its original target and has since notified fuel standards for higher ethanol blends such as E22, E25, E27 and E30.
-The government is now seeking to create additional demand through vehicles capable of running on higher ethanol concentrations.
+India achieved 20% ethanol blending in petrol ahead of its original target and is now looking to create additional demand for biofuels through flex-fuel vehicles capable of running on petrol as well as ethanol blends such as E85.

 Puri said the development of a robust flex-fuel ecosystem had previously been constrained by the limited availability of compatible vehicles despite the existence of fuel infrastructure.